juanca-jimi/Casino/README.md

 __This application originated from a Roulette homework assignment__
 <br/><br/>
 After gaining a deeper understanding of seperations of concerns I realized that this code was monolithic.
-To help it adapt to future change and maintenance I began making an effort to take it from monolithic to object oriented.
+To help it adapt to future change and maintenance I began making an effort to take it from monolithic to loosely coupled.

 <h2>Goals</h2>